Choltz95/chesterholtz.me/_posts/2015-7-7-micro_lisp_interpreter.md

 An interpreter is a program that evaluates instructions written in a programming langauge.
 In contrast to a compiler, an interpreter remains present for the durration of code execution.
 In general, there are three fundamental phases of interpretation - tokenization, parsing, and evaluation.

 My [Micro Lisp][3] is an interpreter that supports function invocation, lambdas, lets, ifs, numbers, strings, a few JavaScript library functions, and lists.
 I wrote it over a weekend in about 200 lines of JavaScript, and also included a number of simple and more complex test cases.
 The code for the project can be found on my [github][3], while one can test a deployed version [here][4].
-It is recommended, however, to clone yourself a copy directly from the repository and open index.html in your browser locally.
+It is recommended, however, to clone yourself a copy directly from the repository and open index.html in your browser locally as there might be some features - like multiline coding - that are only supported in the current version on github.

 The two primary parts of interpretation I focused on when writting my Lisp interpreter where the `parsing` and `evaluation` of code.
 When we parse a Lisp expression, we take the code typed by the programmer and transform  it into a representation that we can traverse and evaluate.
 Evaluation refers to the procedure of processing this structure according to the symantic rules of Lisp and returning a result.